princeStudent101/AI-demo/README.md

 # AI-demo
-This is a AI best career option in future
+This is a AI for git & github class.